-The LLM in Energy and Climate Change Law offers graduate level students the opportunity to learn about the evolution of the principles, rules and practices related to energy law.
+The LLM in Energy and Climate Change Law Law offers graduate level students the opportunity to learn about the evolution of the principles, rules and practices related to energy law.
 The energy sector is the world's largest industry; it is dramatically developing legally and technologically (deep offshore extraction, floating LNG units, solar, wind and wave power, battery storage, etc.).
 The strength of this programme is that it blends theory and practice.
-It offers a variety of modules focusing on topics ranging from international and comparative petroleum law and contracts through to climate change, international arbitration, renewables law and decommissioning.
+Early in the academic year we provide a two day introduction programme to give students a common grounding in the terminology and market drivers of the energy sector.
+The specialism offers a variety of modules focusing on topics ranging from international and comparative petroleum law and contracts through to climate change, international arbitration, renewables law, nuclear law, mining, ESG and decommissioning.
 There are also a series of Friday lectures throughout the academic year given by policy makers, energy companies, regulators and NGOs so students hear different perspectives of the energy legal framework.
 Students are made aware of the various stages of the energy value chain and how states are trying to balance the energy trilemma: energy security, sustainability and affordability.
-The programme explains the energy transition from fossil fuels to cleaner more sustainable power generation and the impact that this will have on the future of the energy industry.
+The programme explains the energy transition from fossil fuels to cleaner more sustainable power generation and the impact that this will have on the future of the energy industry and more broadly.